 This feature will enable AdSense to automatically show ads at optimal times and provide a good user experience.
 It is perfect for those who don’t want to invest too much time in ad setup.

 Google’s technology will scan your page to understand its structure and determine where to place ads according to:

 This, however, can potentially increase your ad revenue.

 2. Improve ad viewability

-Since the CPC model is dominant in Google AdSense, it’s important to optimize your ads for higher viewability.
+Since the CPC model dominates Google AdSense, optimizing your ads for higher ad viewability is important.
 This will lead to more ad clicks and, ultimately, drive your ad revenue up.